 Santa Barbara County's air quality has historically violated both the state and federal ozone standards.
 Ozone concentrations above these standards adversely affect public health, diminish the production and quality of many agricultural crops, reduce visibility, and damage native and ornamental vegetation.
 In 1970, when the APCD was formed, the air in Santa Barbara did not meet the federal 1-hour ozone standard.
-For over 30 years our efforts focused on meeting that standard.
+For over 30 years our efforts focused on attaining that standard.
 Since 1999, local air quality data show that every monitoring location in Santa Barbara County complies with the federal 1-hour ambient air quality standard for ozone.
 On August 8, 2003, Santa Barbara County was officially designated an attainment area for the federal 1-hour ozone standard.
-We continue to work on staying within the federal 1-hour standard, and to meeting the California 1-hour standard for ozone.
+We continue to work on staying within the Federal and California 1-hour standards.
 Lastly, we do not meet the state standard for particulate matter less than ten microns in diameter (PM10).